The effective speed of sound in cosmological perturbation theory: The case of a multi-field/fluid cosmological system

-Let us now consider the case when the dynamics of the universe is driven by a number of minimally coupled barotropic perfect fluids, scalar fields which can be canonical or non-canonical scalar fields.
-In this section we would like to extent the definition of the effective speed of sound of the total system in such a scenario of multi-field/fluid driven universe.
+Let us now consider a scenario where the dynamics of the universe are driven by a collection of minimally coupled matter components like barotropic perfect fluids and scalar fields (which may be either canonical or non-canonical).
+In this section, we extend the definition of the effective speed of sound for the total system to such a multi-component universe.